ryancole/com.rycole.bukkit.mixpanel/README.md

 ## License

-Copyright Â© 2013 Ryan Cole
+Copyright © 2013 Ryan Cole

 Distributed under the Eclipse Public License, the same as Clojure.